 Reminiscent of clustered upside-down grapes and extremely fragrant, grape hyacinths (Muscari) have long since been admired.
 These old-time favorites emerge in fall with grass-like foliage and by late winter or early spring, they explode into bloom with clusters of tiny cobalt blue, bell-shaped flowers.
-But who has time to wait?
+Who has time to wait though?
 It’s easy to force grape hyacinth into early bloom, growing grape hyacinth indoors throughout winter and adding color and fragrance to your home.

 Forcing Grape Hyacinth Indoors

 To force grape hyacinth indoors, you’ll need to dig up existing bulbs or purchase them in late summer or early fall.
 To enjoy blooms from January through March, pot the bulbs for chilling in September or October.
-Grape hyacinth bulbs require a cold period (35-48 F./2-9 C.) for at least 10 weeks.
-Plant the bulbs, anywhere from 12 to 15, in a bulb pan or other suitable container at least 6 inches around and 6 to 8 inches deep.
-Moist potting soil is preferable, filling the pot to within a couple inches of its rim and placing the bulbs about an inch apart with their tips pointing upward.
+Grape hyacinth bulbs require a cold period of 35 to 48 degrees F. (2-9 C.) for at least ten weeks.
+Plant the bulbs, anywhere from 12 to 15 inches (31-38 cm.), in a bulb pan or other suitable container at least 6 inches (15 cm.) around and 6 to 8 inches (15-20 cm.) deep.
+Moist potting soil is preferable, filling the pot to within a couple inches (5 cm.) of its rim and placing the bulbs about an inch (2.5 cm.) apart with their tips pointing upward.